 If you wanted to use just regular muffin liners that would work fine too - or you can leave the pan plain and grease well with melted butter or vegetable oil before baking.

 I purchased a pack of parchment paper squares as I use them all the time, but you can also just cut your own at home!
+I use a wooden tamper to press them down, but anything that has a flat bottom and is the right size like a small drinking glass would work!

 Note - if you don't make your own liners, you may end up yielding more muffins.
 The homemade liners stick up from the sides of the pan a little, meaning you can fill them a little fuller.
 If you have more, smaller muffins, that is totally fine!